No Separate Peace:

-More importantly, Christians possess the only existing counter-culture.
-Churches have an outlet for social life that is outside media and government control.
+More importantly, Christians possess the only existing counterculture.
+Churches are a framework for social life that is outside media and government control.
 Concerts and films of increasing quality allow Christians to get around the messages promoted by Hollywood.
 A rapidly expanding homeschooling network allows Christian parents to resist indoctrination.
 It’s not that conservative Christians are necessarily promoting positive values.
 It’s that conservative Christians are the one large group that even have the potential to promote these values.

 Ideally, loyalty to God, family, folk, and nation should all be one and the same, and the thrilling victories of authentically Christian peoples such as the Afrikaners of the Day of the Vow or the Christian South of Jackson and Lee suggest that whatever the ideological tensions between the Christian faith and the racial folk, they have coexisted successfully in the past.
 Only with the merger of the divine, familial, ethnic, and political can a people survive in a hostile world.